 Our business consists of hauling petroleum related products, dry bulk commodities and liquid chemicals.
 We are one of the largest regional tank truck carriers in North America.
 According to the Tank Truck Carrier 2017 Gross Revenue Report issued by Bulk Transporter, we are the 10th largest bulk tank carrier in North America by revenue.
-We operate terminals in Florida, Georgia, Alabama, South Carolina, North Carolina and Tennessee.
-We do not own any of the products we haul; rather, we act as a third party carrier to deliver our customers' products from point A to point B, using predominately Company employees and Companyowned tractors and tank trailers.
-Approximately 86% of our business consists of hauling liquid petroleum products (mostly gas and diesel fuel) from large scale fuel storage facilities to our customers' retail outlets (e.g. convenience stores, truck stops and fuel depots) where we off-load the product into our customer's fuel storage tanks for ultimate sale to the retail consumer.
-The remaining 14% of our business consists of hauling our customers' dry bulk commodities such as cement, lime and various industrial powder products and liquid chemicals.
-As of September 30, 2018, we employed 541 revenue-producing drivers who operated our fleet of 396 Company tractors (excluding 5 being prepared for sale), 19 owner operators and 532 trailers from our 20 terminals and 6 satellite locations.
+We operate terminals in Florida, Georgia, Alabama, North Carolina and Tennessee.
+We do not own any of the products we haul; rather, we act as a third party carrier to deliver our customers' products from point A to point B, using predominately Company employees and Company-owned tractors and tank trailers.
+Approximately 86% of our business consists of hauling liquid petroleum products (mostly gas and diesel fuel) from large scale fuel storage facilities to our customers' retail outlets (e.g. convenience stores, truck stops and fuel depots) where we off-load the product into our customers' fuel storage tanks for ultimate sale to the retail consumer.
+The remaining 14% of our business consists of hauling dry bulk commodities such as cement, lime and various industrial powder products and liquid chemicals.
+As of September 30, 2019, we employed 530 revenue-producing drivers who operated our fleet of 376 Company tractors (excluding 9 being placed in service and 3 being prepared for sale), 24 owner operators and 491 trailers from our 19 terminals and 6 satellite locations.